 In my job, we work with a maven multi-module project.
 While using maven, I have discovered several commands that are quite effective during development.
 In this post, and in the upcoming posts I am planning to share those.

 So, today's post is regarding Maven command to build a specific project.
-For instance, we have a project, with three modules: A
+For instance, we have a project, with three modules: A, B, and C, where C depends on B and B depends on A. And we are working with B at this moment.
+Using following command, we can run different maven phases on module B as follows.

 mvn -pl :B clean install